wp-plugins/jomres/readme.txt

 = Jomres 8.1.20 27/02/2015

-<span class="label label-success">Feature</span> Booking cancelled emails added to manager modifyable templates.
+Booking cancelled emails added to manager modifyable templates.
 Contributed by Rod at Jomres Plugins, many thanks mate.

 After previous version's changes to improve date handling, now we make proper use of the mindaysbeforearrival setting.